GraphBench: Next-generation graph learning benchmarking

-We start by presenting the results for the performance prediction task.
-We present the RMSE of the log-scaled computation time for the solvers from SAT Competition 2024 (\solver{Kissat}, \solver{BreakIDKissat}, \solver{KissatMABDC}, \solver{AMSAT}) for the small formulae in table~\Cref{table:sat_epm_res_small}.
-The table shows that traditional empirical performance predictors (random forest and XGBoost) that use hand-crafted features outperform MPNNs by a high margin.
-Furthermore, we observe significant differences between the various graph types.
-While usage of LCG is common as an input for MPNNs in the context of SAT solving~\citep{SelEtAl19,TonGro25}, the smaller VCG and VG perform better, which shows that the choice of input graph can have a strong influence on the results.
-We furthermore present the results of random forest and XGBoost on medium-size and large formulae in~\Cref{table:sat_epm_res_med,table:sat_epm_res_large}, such that they can be compared against graph machine learning solutions in the future.
-Overall, we observe that the random forest is the best-performing EPM for SAT solvers.
 For the algorithm selection task, we report the closed gap metric of different selectors in~\Cref{table:sat_as_res}.
-The VG representation allows for better performance than Both VCG and LCG, although using GIN across all three graph representation approaches, underperform pairwise regression with hand-crafted features.
-Furthermore, VG also outperforms multi-class classification and achieves a slightly smaller gap closure than pairwise classification.
-In contrast, using LCG leads to worse performance than the single best solver, indicating poor generalization to unseen instances.
-In their work, \citet{ZhaEtAl24} claimed that their MPNN-based method outperforms traditional approaches.
-However, there are several differences: the instance and solver composition differ, they used a SAT-specific MPNN layer, whereas we employ a general-purpose GIN, and our baselines use the latest SATzilla 2024 features, which have shown significantly better results than the previous version~\citep{ShaHoo24}.
-Since the authors did not publish their code, we were unable to include their method as a baseline in our study.
+For the small instances, we observe that gated GCN plus performs best, followed by GCN plus and GIN, all of which are trained on literal-clause graphs.
+These graph-based approaches outperform the SATzilla feature-based baselines, with only pairwise regression achieving a positive closed gap.
+Comparing the different graph representations across tasks, we observe clear trade-offs: while the VCG representation yields the strongest performance for the prediction task, the LCG representation enables the highest gap closure for algorithm selection.
+This suggests that the explicit literal polarity and complementary edges in LCG might be more beneficial for relative performance ranking than for absolute runtime prediction.